Updating SEAL Elastic Stack¶

 If your previous installation did not include an active security configuration, the installation script explicitly deactivates the security settings.
 You will receive a corresponding notification during the installation.

 In this case the script is unable to configure the security settings automatically.
-You still can configure it manually later.
+You can still configure it manually later.

 Hint - Preconfigured security in the new system